21 Feb News Release: Eiteljorg’s new exhibition “Quilts: Uncovering Women’s Stories” unfolds in Indianapolis

 Exhibition of historic and contemporary textile art is part of Honoring Women theme

-INDIANAPOLIS – The Eiteljorg Museum will launch a yearlong exploration of the profound artistic and cultural contributions of women in the American West and Native America with a new exhibition opening March 7 focusing on quilts as a storytelling medium: Quilts: Uncovering Women’s Stories.
+INDIANAPOLIS – The Eiteljorg Museum has launched a yearlong exploration of the profound artistic and cultural contributions of women in the American West and Native America with a new exhibition that opened March 7 focusing on quilts as a storytelling medium: Quilts: Uncovering Women’s Stories.

-As the nation celebrates the 100th anniversary of women’s suffrage, the Eiteljorg is dedicating 2020 to the theme Honoring Women by bringing women’s perspectives and stories front and center.
+As the nation celebrates the 100th anniversary of women’s suffrage, the Eiteljorg is dedicating 2020 and 2021 to the theme Honoring Women by bringing women’s perspectives and stories front and center.